dskhanirfan/imtiaz-Pathway-Logic-Model-Builder/README.md

 with already present entites so already present interactions needs modification.
 This is very challenging and delicate process.
 This problem becomes worst when one wants to combine the rule knowledge bases of two or more pathways for combined analysis.
 To avoid all these problems extensive literature review and large documentation is required.
-Even then process is more likely to error prone.
+Even then process is more likely  error prone.
 Extensive documentation is a problem in itself.
 Moreover as the knowledge base grows, its documents also grow large.
 New curator must have a good knowledge of existing knowledge base through its documentation.
 The biologist usually lacks computational skills so they find the modeling process in